BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/bitcoin-for-devs_lesson11.md

 {% include callouts/imageWithCaption.html
 	image="/courses/bitcoin-for-developers/WalletsandAddresses-02.png"
-	title=""
+	title=" "
 	bodyText="<b>A:</b> <i>Type;</i> <b>B:</b> <i>Version Prefix (Hex);</i> <b>C:</b> <i>Base58 Result Prefix;</i> <b>D:</b> <i>Bitcoin Address;</i> <b>E:</b> <i>Pay-To-Script-Hash Address;</i> <b>F:</b> <i>Bitcoin Testnet Address.</i>"
 %}

 {% include callouts/definition.html
 	title="CONCEPTUALIZE"
-	bodyText='Bitcoin’s, or UTXO’s, "live" at bitcoin addresses.
+	bodyText="Bitcoin’s, or UTXO’s, 'live' at bitcoin addresses.
 In order to transfer those funds the owner of the funds, who is presumably the owner of the private keys the address was derived from, has to sign the transferring transaction with their private key.
-In this way users don’t really hold bitcoin’s, but rather control them with their private keys.'
+In this way users don’t really hold bitcoin's, but rather control them with their private keys."
 %}

 And now that we have a base for understanding bitcoin addresses, let’s head back to wallets!